Equity Navigator: A case study in designing for empowerment

 By framing the problem and goals clearly, I ensured that the design process stayed user-centered, focused, and actionable.

-Creative ideation methods
+Creative thinking methods

 How Might We (HMW) Questions